Code-Institute-Submissions/waterrot-The-Bookstore_AugResub/README.md

 ---

+## Intro
-The Bookshop is a website designed to light out some of the best books made in the previous 40 years.
+The Bookshop is a website designed to light out some of the best books writen over the last 100 years.
+Right now the shop has 101 product, writen by 26 authors.

-The site will be deployed to Heroku and can then be viewed [here]().
+The site will be deployed to Heroku and can then be viewed [here](https://the-bookstore-holland.herokuapp.com/).

 ## UX